iamshishir7/personalblog/README.md

 This is a Blog made for personal use.
-It was created with the use of Nextjs with Contentful API for extracting content.
+It was created with the use of Nextjs with Contentful API for extracting content..